florisvanvugt/inmotionpy/robot/readme.md

 ```

 However, the `-3` error code makes no sense: I don't understand where it comes from.
-It is not part of the error code list for `rt_pipe_read()`.
+It is not part of the error code list for `rt_pipe_read()`, but instead seems to be `ESRCH`, "no such process".

 In a wave of desperation, if I let the robot continue in spite of this error: